thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 2. When a task/project can’t be scheduled the user should be given the choice to either give up scheduling the current task or modify their schedule so that the current task can be scheduled

-3. If the user decides to continue scheduling the current task, our program should provide the user with the minimum number of hours he/she needs to remove from the current task/other tasks to schedule the current task.
+3. If the user decides to continue scheduling the current task, our program should provide the user with the minimum number of hours he/she needs to remove from the current taskload to schedule the current task.

 4. The user should be allowed to remove a task or change the duration of a task